mplssign/band-roadie/docs/VERCEL_SETUP.md

 After deploying to Vercel, configure these environment variables for correct auth redirect behavior.

+> **Note:** This project relies on Vercel's Project Settings in the dashboard.
+We don't use `vercel.json` to avoid configuration conflicts.
+Vercel automatically detects Next.js projects and applies appropriate build settings.

 ## Quick Setup

 Go to your Vercel project → **Settings** → **Environment Variables**